Sergey Banadysev, Doctor of Agricultural Sciences, Doca-Gene Technologies LLC

 The role of barrier cultures

 Barrier crops should be used in seed production at any level of vector pressure.
 The color contrast between plant material and bare soil has been shown to attract aphids, causing more aphids to land on extreme plants.
-As a landing site, aphids consider any unoccupied soil areas - gaps, blemishes, removal of more than three plants in a row during phyto-cleanings, tramlines of sprayers and sprinkler equipment.
-Reducing the amount of bare soil around and between potato plants dramatically reduces the number of flown aphids.
-Accordingly, leaving any areas unoccupied by plants on the seed plots, be it dividing rows, the ends of the fields, is beautiful, but provokes the spread of viral diseases (photo 11).
+As a landing site, aphids consider any unoccupied soil areas - omissions, blemishes, removal of more than three plants in a row during phyto-cleanings, tramlines of sprayers and sprinkler equipment.
+Reducing the amount of bare soil around and between potato plants dramatically reduces the number of aphids that have flown in.
+Accordingly, leaving any areas unoccupied by plants on the seed plots, be it dividing rows, the ends of the fields, is beautiful, but it provokes the spread of viral diseases (photo 11).

 It is correct to place barrier crops close to potato plants, and leave black steam, paths behind them (photo 12, 13).
 In this case, the aphid reacts to the color contrast and settles on the plants of the barrier culture.
 During feeding or trial